Bubble Watch: Who's trending toward the field of 68?

 That true road win OSU recorded at Cincinnati in its very first game of the season continues to pay dividends.
 Still, if the Buckeyes are to stay "in" the field (quotation marks indicate no one is in the field, it's February), the team will presumably have to go from 5-6 in the Big Ten to a near-.500 finish.
 That's no sure thing with a closing schedule that includes road tests at Indiana, Michigan State, Maryland and Purdue, not to mention home games against Iowa and Wisconsin. (updated: 2/7)

 History and custom suggest that Indiana needs to get to nine wins in the new 20-game-schedule Big Ten to be considered for an at-large bid.
-The Hoosiers winning five of their last eight is certainly possible, but it will be no piece of cake.
+The Hoosiers winning five of their last eight is certainly possible, but it won't be easy.
 For the sake of discussion, count the season finale at home against Rutgers as a win, and go ahead and imagine victory in the next game against Ohio State (also in Bloomington).
-Past that, however, every game's either on the road or at home against Purdue, Wisconsin or Michigan State.
-It won't be easy. (updated: 2/7)
+Beyond that, however, every game is either on the road or at home against Purdue, Wisconsin or Michigan State. (updated: 2/7)

 Pac-12